boscoh/supplescroll/readme.md

       overflow: hidden
     }

-Then, we need to set all the resizable elements to `position:absolute`, which will allow the following helper functions to work [](#fig-helper-fns).
+Then, we need to set all the resizable elements to `position:absolute`, which will allow the following helper functions to work [Helper Functions](#fig-helper-fns).

 <div id="fig-helper-fns">
   <pre>